MOC Part III: Cognitive Expertise

 Continuous Assessment Program (CAP) Pilot Policy

 The CAP Pilot is a clinically focused program with two 5-year cycles consisting of blocks of core and recent article based questions over a five month period.
 Beginning in 2020, block one each year opens February 15th and closes July 15th, and block two each year opens August 15th and closes January 15th.
-The program is "open book" and diplomates can work at their own pace.
+The program is “open book” and diplomates can work at their own pace.
 Diplomates will choose 10 articles, and answer three questions per article (total of 30 questions).
 In addition to the article based questions, diplomates will answer 10 core/general knowledge questions (total of 40 questions per block).
-Diplomates will have 10 minutes to complete each question and will receive feedback upon completing the questions for the article.
+They will have 10 minutes to complete each question and will receive feedback upon completing the questions for the article.
 A rationale will be given upon completion of each core/general question.

 The articles can be printed or downloaded for review, and can be answered independently.
 Diplomate’s feedback on relevance to their practice and confidence in answering each question is required.
 This feedback will be used to help guide program improvement, article selection and relevance to the specialty.
-Diplomates are eligible to receive 6 AMA PRA Category 1 Credit(s)™ upon completion of each block subject to requirements of the continuing medical education (CME) providers, the American Academy of Allergy, Asthma and Immunology www.aaaai.org and American College of Allergy, Asthma and Immunology www.acaai.org.
+Diplomates are eligible to receive 6 AMA PRA Category 1 Credit(s)TM upon completion of each block subject to requirements of the continuing medical education (CME) providers, the American Academy of Allergy, Asthma and Immunology and American College of Allergy, Asthma and Immunology.

 Diplomates failing to score 80% or higher at the end of their 5-year cycle or those not participating in the CAP Pilot will be subject to a re-entry pathway to regain their diplomate status by taking the Continuous Qualification Exam (CQE) re-entry exam.
 Although failure to achieve the 80% at the end of a 5 year cycle threshold will not result in immediate withdrawal of ABAI certification, diplomates with time limited certificates will not be recertified until all components of re-entry are completed.